JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ![Website deployment to production](deployment-to-production.png){width=700}

-> You can find the state of the project after this section on the `finished` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/finished).
+> You can find this state of the project on the `finished` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/finished).
 >
 {type="note"}